jeju5/management/cs/aws/aws_developer.md

 * AWS API
   * Use Usage Plans with API Keys
-    * Usage Plan: who can access one or more deployed API stages and methods
+    * Usage Plan: manage who can access one or more deployed API stages and methods
-    * API keys: keys that grant access to your API
+    * API keys: keys that grant access to the API (should be unique, can be associated with more than 1 usage plan, but only one usage plan in a single stage)
   * API Gateway Lambda Authorizers
     * A Lambda authorizer (formerly known as a custom authorizer) is an API Gateway feature that uses a Lambda function to control access to your API

 * EB vs ECS (ElasticBeanStalk vs ElasticContainerService)
   * Elastic Beanstalk (multi-container) is an abstraction layer on top of ECS (Elastic Container Service) with some bootstrapped features and some limitations
   * EB is easier, ECS is more-control
-* Cloudfront protocol: HTTP/HTTPS/RTMP (UDP not supported -> AWS Global Accelerator supports UDP)
+* Cloudfront can be distributed for HTTP/HTTPS/RTMP protocols (UDP not supported -> AWS Global Accelerator supports UDP)
 * AWS Api Gateway has Mapping Template
   * API Gateway lets you use mapping templates to map the payload from a method request to the corresponding integration request and from an integration response to the corresponding method response.

 * CloudFormation & Find In Map
 ```
 { "Fn::FindInMap" : [ "MapName", "TopLevelKey", "SecondLevelKey"] }
 !FindInMap [ MapName, TopLevelKey, SecondLevelKey ]

+"Fn::FindInMap" : [
+  "RegionMap",
+  {
+    "Ref" : "AWS::Region"
+  },
+  "HVM64"
+]

+"RegionMap" : {
+  "us-east-1" : {
+    "HVM64" : "ami-0ff8a91507f77f867", "HVMG2" : "ami-0a584ac55a7631c0c"
+  },
+}
 ```

 * CloudFormation Template